 | Nevada | No hard cap | State license and disclosures required |

 More than a dozen states have hard APR caps at 36% or below for unsecured consumer loans.
-If an online lender quotes you 80% APR and you live in Colorado or Illinois, that's a regulatory violation - not just a bad deal.
+If an online lender quotes you 80% APR and you live in Colorado or Illinois, that's a regulatory violation, not just a bad deal.

 How to Verify a Lender's License in Two Minutes

-Two ways to check:
+Two ways to check.

 NMLS Consumer Access.
 The national database of licensed lenders.
 Search by company name or license number.
 The system shows which states the lender is authorized to operate in, any active enforcement actions, and the full license history.

 Your state's financial regulator website.
-Every state has a Department of Financial Institutions or equivalent agency with a public license lookup.
+Every state has a Department of Financial Institutions or an equivalent agency with a public license lookup.
 A name search takes two to three minutes.

-If a lender can't provide an NMLS number or doesn't appear in your state's registry, stop the conversation there.
+If a lender can't provide an NMLS number or doesn't appear in your state's registry, stop the conversation right there.

 How Fast Can You Get the Money